 Identification and control of volatile compounds responsible for important sensory attributes

 The flavour of wine is determined to a large extent by volatile compounds that are perceived during consumption by the sense of smell.
-The overall flavour of a wine, as well as specific flavour notes, is provided by dozens of chemical compounds of widely varying potency and concentration.
+The overall flavour of a wine, as well as specific flavour notes, is provided by dozens of naturally occurring chemical compounds of widely varying potency and concentration.

 The role of thiols and other sulfur compounds in red varieties will be determined.
 Foliar nitrogen and sulfur vineyard sprays have been shown to have the potential to positively affect thiol concentrations in wine, and will be investigated.